 When it's cancer, you want a team that knows how to fight.

 Cancer is a scary word, but science has given us many tools in the prevention, early detection, and treatment of cancer, and today we are effectively treating and even curing cancer right here in the Merrimack Valley.
 The cancer treatment team at Lawrence General Hospital works in collaboration with doctors from Dana Farber Cancer Institute to help you leverage the resources you need to be a survivor.

-Lawrence General has earned approval as a Community Cancer Program by the American College of Surgeons Commission on Cancer.
-That means our program staff is dedicated to providing patients with the highest quality of cancer care through a disciplined, dedicated, totality of care approach.
+Lawrence General's staff provides patients with the highest quality of cancer care through a disciplined, dedicated, totality of care approach.
 Your team includes skilled cancer nurses, therapists, dieticians, social workers, pharmacists, lab technicians and physicians (oncologists, surgeons, neurosurgeons, urologists, ear nose and throat specialists and others.)
 The team draws on advanced treatment modalities like the latest chemotherapy, chemoembolization, interventional radiology and radio frequency embolization.
-Our in-network radiation oncologists practice at Anna Jaques Hospital in Newburyport, our partner through Beth Israel Deaconsess Medical Center.
-Physicians from Dana-Farber Community Cancer Care provide medical direction and care as a part of that team at Lawrence General.

 If you have noticed a change in your body, it’s important to get yourself checked out.
 Your primary care physician can help you decide if you need to see a specialist.
 If it’s not cancer, eliminating that worry is good for your health!
 If it is cancer, then early diagnosis and treatment is the best recipe for success.
 If you have noticed any of these common symptoms of cancer contact your physician: